THE HOUR FOR HOUR PROMISE

 Pro bono DETAILS

-Once we agree to work together, pro bono clients receive my 24 hour package, which they can spend on whatever combination of services best suits their needs.
+Once we agree to work together, pro bono clients receive our 36 hour package, which they can spend on whatever combination of services best suits their needs.

 All Bay Area high school students who qualify for free or reduced lunch are eligible to receive tutoring free of charge.
 Details on the free/reduced lunch program can be found here.

-Much of my pro bono client intake is managed in partnership with the Aspire Education Project in Oakland, whose staff help identify high-need students motivated to make the most of this valuable opportunity.
+Much of our pro bono client intake is managed in partnership with public schools in Oakland and Richmond, whose staff help identify high-need students motivated to make the most of this valuable opportunity.

-I also accept pro bono clients directly by phone and email, however, so if you are a low-income student or parent interested in working with me, please feel free to get in touch!
+We eagerly accept pro bono clients directly by phone and email, however, so if you are a low-income student or parent interested in working with us, please feel free to get in touch!